Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Introduction

-Building upon these proposed tokenizers, we introduce \textit{\textbf{\vevo{}}}, a \underline{ve}rsatile and controllable \underline{vo}ice generation framework designed to unify speech and singing voice. \vevo{} adopts a two-stage architecture, similar to classic zero-shot speech generation systems~\cite{seedtts,cosyvoice,vevo} (Figure~\ref{fig:vevo2-pipeline}).
-It includes an Auto-Regressive (AR) content-style modeling stage, which can be prompted by a \textit{style reference}, and a Flow-Matching (FM) acoustic modeling stage, which can be prompted by a \textit{timbre reference}.
-The uniqueness of \vevo{} lies in its AR stage: (1) \textbf{Pre-training}: To enable unified prosody learning for speech and singing voice, we design two different training strategies: \textit{Explicit Prosody Learning} (EPL), where prosody tokens are provided as explicit input, allowing the model to predict content-style tokens from both text and prosody tokens; and \textit{Implicit Prosody Learning} (IPL), where prosody tokens are not used as input, and content-style tokens are predicted solely from text tokens.
+\textbf{2.
+Speech-Singing Joint Training.} To address the joint training of speech and singing voice, we design two different training strategies during the content-style modeling stage: \textit{\textbf{(1) Explicit Prosody Learning (EPL)}}, where prosody tokens are provided as explicit input, allowing the model to predict content-style tokens from both text and prosody tokens; and \textit{\textbf{(2) Implicit Prosody Learning (IPL)}}, where prosody tokens are not used as input, and content-style tokens are predicted solely from text tokens.
 By randomly applying both EPL and IPL to all voice data, the model learns prosody in a more unified manner, effectively bridging the gap between speech and singing characteristics.

-(2) \textbf{Post-training}: To further improve the text- and prosody-following abilities of the pre-trained model, we introduce a multi-objective post-training task.
-We propose a composite reward that incorporates both intelligibility and prosody similarity, and extend the GRPO algorithm~\cite{grpo} for its optimization.
-Post-training significantly enhances the model’s controllability with respect to text and melody, and also improves its generalization to out-of-pretraining-distribution data, such as instrumental sounds.
+\textbf{3.
+Multi-objective Alignment.} To further improve the text- and prosody-following abilities of the pre-trained model, we introduce a multi-objective post-training task.
+We propose a composite reward that incorporates both intelligibility and prosody similarity, and adopt the Group Relative Policy Optimization (GRPO) algorithm~\cite{grpo} for training.
+Experimental results demonstrate that this post-training significantly enhances the model’s controllability with respect to text and melody, and also improves its generalization to out-of-pretraining-distribution data, such as instrumental sounds.